khjtony/khjtony.github.io/_posts/2016-11-15-SLAM-on-the-back-ongoing.markdown

 Subscribed Topics

 tf (tf/tfMessage)
-	Transforms necessary to relate frames for laser, base, and odometry (see below) scan (sensor_msgs/LaserScan)
+	Transforms necessary to relate frames for laser, base, and odometer (see below) scan (sensor_msgs/LaserScan)
 	Laser scans to create the map from
 ```